avvo/influxdb_setup/README.md

 `rake influxdb:create_user`
 Creates the user for the service if it doesn't already exist.

+`rake influxdb:create_retention_policy`
+Creates retention policies if they don't exist and alters retention policies if they already exist.

 `rake influxdb:load_queries`
 Creates any continuous queries that are missing.
 Removes queries that are not